 Dean and CEO

-With over 9,000 employees, 1,600 students and post-graduate trainees, and a combined budget of $1.5 billion, the Medical Center and College serve the citizens of Pennsylvania through a four-part mission of education, research, patient care, and community engagement.
-During his tenure at Penn State, Dr. Paz has initiated the formation of the Penn State Hershey Health System, which includes four hospitals, 58 ambulatory care practices, and seventeen affiliated hospitals.
-He has spearheaded the creation of the Penn State Hershey Rehabilitation Hospital, the Pennsylvania Psychiatric Institute, and the over 900 clinician Penn State Hershey Medical Group, and has overseen a major 1.5 million square foot expansion of the Penn State Milton S. Hershey Medical Center campus that includes six new patient care, research and education buildings, including the new Penn State Hershey Cancer Institute and Penn State Hershey Children’s Hospital.
-In addition, over the past three years a new regional medical campus has been created in State College, Pennsylvania, serving an academic and clinical mission at Penn State’s University Park campus.
-Supporting this expansion has been a major capital campaign that has raised over $218 million during the past five years in addition to state and federal funding.
+During his tenure at Penn State, Dr. Paz has initiated the formation of the Penn State Hershey Health System, which includes four hospitals, 63 ambulatory care practices, and seventeen affiliated hospitals.
+He has spearheaded the creation of the Penn State Hershey Rehabilitation Hospital, the Pennsylvania Psychiatric Institute, and the over 900 clinician Penn State Hershey Medical Group, and has overseen a major 1.5 million square foot expansion of the Penn State Milton S. Hershey Medical Center campus that includes six new patient care, research and education buildings, including the new Penn State Hershey Cancer Institute and Penn State Hershey Children's Hospital.
+In addition, over the past four years a new regional medical campus has been created in State College, Pennsylvania, serving an academic and clinical mission at Penn State's University Park campus.
+Supporting this expansion has been a major capital campaign that has raised over $256 million during the past five years in addition to state and federal funding.
 The Medical Center and College have benefited from significant increases in NIH funding including a Clinical Translational Science Award.

-Dr. Paz is a member of the Board of Directors of the Association of Academic Health Centers, where he is chair-elect, the Association of American Medical Colleges (AAMC) and the University Health System Consortium.
-He is chair of the AAMC Council of Deans Administrative Board and has served on the AAMC Executive Council.
+Dr. Paz is chair of the board of directors of the Association of Academic Health Centers and a member of the Association of American Medical Colleges (AAMC) and the University Health System Consortium board of directors.
+He is chair of the AAMC Council of Deans administrative board and has served on the AAMC executive council.
 A former trustee of the Dorothy Rider Pool Health Care Trust, he has served on corporate and scientific advisory boards in the biotechnology field.
 Dr. Paz is the recipient of numerous awards, including the Sir William Osler Humanitarian Award from the American Lung Association of New Jersey, the Alumni Merit Award from Northwestern University and the Honorary Alumni Award from the Robert Wood Johnson Medical School.
 A member of the Gold Humanism Honor Society, he is a fellow of the American College of Physicians and the American College of Chest Physicians.